 What the FTC found

-According to the Federal Trade Commission (FTC) all the big ISPs in the US are collecting vast amounts of data about their users and share or sell this data to numerous advertisers and other third parties.
+According to the Federal Trade Commission (FTC) all the big ISPs in the US are collecting vast amounts of data about their users and sharing or selling this data to numerous advertisers and other third parties.
 What kind of data are they collecting?
-The list includes: every website you visit, details about your browser, information about the other devices on your network, and mobile device location data.
+The list includes every website you visit, details about your browser, information about the other devices on your network, and mobile device location data.

 The only way to keep your ISP from sucking up all this data about you is to use a VPN.
 There's no way around it.

 Conclusion: The best no logs VPNs of 2023

 The marketing for many VPN services is full of claims about keeping “zero logs” or being a “no log VPN service.”
 They know that many of us look for a VPN that doesn't keep logs of our online activities.
 But we also know that more than one VPN service has been caught lying about logs in the past.
 So how do we know if a company's no-logs VPN claims are true?

 You look for a VPN that has had it's claims verified in one way or another.
 We've done the hard work for you here.
 In this article, we've gathered together a group of VPN services that have shown in one way or another that they are truly no log VPNs.

 Some of the services we cover here have brought in third parties to audit them, while others have had their claims by real-world encounters with angry government agents, or hostile lawyers trying to get access to user data that the VPN doesn't have.

 And with news about data breaches happening nearly every week, a VPN that keeps no logs will offer more data security.
 After all, data that is stored somewhere is also at risk of being breached.
 The safest option is to keep no logs or data.